Regular Expressions

 In this chapter, I will discuss one such tool, regular expressions.
 Regular expressions are a way to describe patterns in string data.
 They form a small, separate language that is part of JavaScript and many other languages and systems.

 Regular expressions are both terribly awkward and extremely useful.
-Their syntax is cryptic, and the programming interface JavaScript provides for them is clumsy.
+Their syntax is cryptic and the programming interface JavaScript provides for them is clumsy.
 But they are a powerful tool for inspecting and processing strings.
 Properly understanding regular expressions will make you a more effective programmer.

 Creating a regular expression